nrochard/mangaApp_Ionic/README.md

 # mangaApp_Ionic
-A project about the creation of an english application to search information about manga.
+A project about the creation of an english application to search informations about manga.

 I use this API : [Jikan](https://jikan.docs.apiary.io/#)